 There are three ways to get offshore exposure

 1. You can get some offshore exposure through local unit trusts

-Most South African investors have some offshore exposure through their local unit trusts, which are allowed to invest up to 30% offshore and an additional 10% in other African countries.
+Most South African investors have some offshore exposure through their local unit trusts, which are allowed to invest up to 45% offshore.
 This is in addition to their exposure to locally listed companies that have offshore operations.
 As an Allan Gray investor, you would get exposure via your Equity, Balanced and Stable Fund investments.

 2. You can invest in rand-denominated offshore unit trusts